 Based on personal experience, I totally agree with this sentiment.
 LL Bean products aren’t the cheapest but you could shop knowing if the fit wasn’t good, you wouldn’t get stuck with the item.
 A few years back I ordered the famed Bean Boots.
 I really wanted to like them but after trying them out as well as a few other styles, I ended up returning each one.
 I decided that they were just not for me.
 The return process was never an issue with the friendly employees always helping out.

 The problem is that some are taking the guarantee a bit too literally and in a sneaky way.

 - Some view it as a lifetime product replacement program, expecting refunds for heavily worn products used over many years.

 - Others seek refunds for products that have been purchased through third parties, such as at yard sales.

 A new policy is now in place to help stop people from taking advantage of the company.

 With this policy you’ll now have one year to return an item after purchasing it from LL Bean.
 BTW- A proof of purchase is required.
 A positive about this change is that LL Bean will still try to work with customers who have issues with a defective product after the year is up.
 That sounds pretty fair if you ask me…

 While I’m not a frequent shopper at LL Bean, there are a few items that I really like.

 My favorite is the Mountain Classic Anorak.
 A great travel item as its a great light layer, water resistant and packs into itself.
 Their pajamas are also really nice but a bit pricey.
-My newest LL Bean item is the Storm Chaser Boos with Arctic Grip.
+My newest LL Bean item is the Storm Chaser Boots with Arctic Grip.
 I’ve been waiting to give them a try but it hasn’t snowed!
 (No, I do not get any commission from LL Bean.)